intel-iot-devkit/how-to-code-samples/fire-alarm/javascript/README.md

 To run the example manually on Intel® Edison, establish an SSH connection to the board and execute the following command:

     node index.js

-### Setting the watering schedule

-The schedule for the watering system is set using a single-page web interface served from Intel® Edison while the sample program is running.

-The web server runs on port `3000`, so if Intel® Edison is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.

 ### Determining the Intel® Edison IP address